objectionary/eo-intellij-plugin/README.md

 Then you should generate needed classes from downloaded grammar file.
 You may use `generateGrammarSource` gradle task or do it manually (EO.g4 -> right click -> generate ANTLR recognizer)

+Resources (icons and plugin.xml) are located in `src/resources`.

 ## Publishing
+**Note that first publishing HAS TO be manually.
+Gradle task will work only for later releases.**

-The easiest and most automatically way to publish plugin is using gradle tasks
+The easiest and most automatically way to publish plugin is using 2 gradle tasks
-1) `buildPlugin` (generates zip in `build/distributions`)
+1. **Building** (generates zip and puts it here `build/distributions`)

     Don't forget to change version in plugin.xml and gradle.properties!

-2) `publishPlugin`
+    Run `buildPlugin`

+    First time you should send zip archive to marketplace manually to **[JetBrains Marketplace](https://plugins.jetbrains.com)**
+2. **Publishing**

-    You will need to get private token in **[JetBrains Marketplace](https://plugins.jetbrains.com)** and pass its value into env. variable TOKEN
+    You will need to get private token here **[JetBrains Marketplace](https://plugins.jetbrains.com)** and pass its value into env. variable TOKEN
-    Note that first publishing HAS TO be manually.
-Gradle task will work for later releases.

-Resources (icons and plugin.xml) are located in `src/resources`.
+    Then just run `publishPlugin` gradle task, zip archive will be pushed automatically.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)